Jip-Hop/sedunlocksrv-pba/README.md

    - Web UI: `https://<pba-ip>/`
    - SSH UI (optional): `ssh -p 2222 tc@<pba-ip>`
    - Local console keyboard on the machine
+   - If networking is unreachable, use the local console `Network` menu to switch between single/bond mode and DHCP/static IPv4, then apply the change for the current PBA boot
 6. After unlock:
    - Use `Boot` for fast warm handoff via `kexec`
    - Use `Reboot` for a full hardware/firmware restart path